-Sound Insulation Testing – often referred to as Acoustic insulation or Acoustic Testing, is designed to ascertain how well insulated certain building elements in a property are.
+Sound Insulation Testing – often referred to as Acoustic insulation or Acoustic Insulation Tests, is designed to ascertain how well insulated certain building elements in a property are.
 The amount of noise should be an acceptable level to neighbours in adjoining properties.
 This ensures a good quality of life for those living in both properties and the building will also comply with Part E of the Building Regulations.

 You will almost certainly have to get Sound Insulation Testing if:

 - New developments being built that contain more than one dwelling/flat.